 Yay!
-Get ready for Pi Day!
+Make an Apple Pie and be ready for Pi Day!
 As everyone knows, (does everyone know?)
 March 14th is Pi Day, a happy coincidence with the number of the month, 3, the number of the day, 14, and Pi, 3.14 (pushing glasses to forehead), the mathematical constant describing the ratio of a circle’s circumference to its diameter.

 (No, there will not be a test at the end of this recipe).